E3SM-Project/ekea/docs/source/extract.rst

                 --output-root "${OUTROOT}"

-Step 1.
-Mark the kernel region with ekea directives in source file
+Step 1. mark the kernel region with ekea directives in source file
 ----------------------------------------------------------------------------

 Next thing to extract a kernel is to specify ekea kernel region in a E3SM source file.
 In this example, we selected "${E3SM}/components/mpas-ocean/src/shared/mpas_ocn_vel_hadv_coriolis.F".
 If you checked out "ykim/crusher/ekea" branch, there already exist the directives in the source file as shown below: